crowding/nseval/README.md

 }
 ```

-But with a direct interface to manipulate dotlists, `switch` is easy:
+The point of this digression is that with a direct interface to
+manipulate argument lists, `switch` is easy:

 ```r
 switch3 <- function(expr, ...) {